BayiLi081/GIS-bootcamp/contents/Practical01.md

 3. Insets or Overview map:

    Insets or overview maps that provide additional information about a specific area or the larger context of the map.

+## Generating the map

+- Save spatial bookmarks (View -> Create new spatial bookmark) (Both Singapore and Tampines)
+- Open the spatial bookmark manager
+- Edit the exist spatial bookmark (open the bookmark editor from the content windows, and change the canvas extent and choose **Map Canvas Extent**)

+### Create Print Layout

+1. Create print layout from project in the top ribbon
+2. Name it (for example, map_singapore)
+3. **Add map** from the left tab
+4. Add North arrow
+5. Add Scale bar
+6. Change the color of bar or font if its hard to identify due to mix with the map background
+7. Add the legend (Remove unnecessary legend iterms from the properities of the legend tab)
+8. Add the explainary text
+9. Export the map as image
+10.